Implementing Automatic Content Validation

 Provide a meta description

-Validations can be defined in the editing configuration of a CMS object or widget class.
+Validations can be defined in the editing configuration of an object class or widget class.
 They can be provided as callbacks for such a class as a whole (class-based), or for their individual attributes (attribute-based).

 In this example of an attribute-based validation, we ensure that the meta description is not forgotten and hasn’t been copied over from the page title.

-In the Example App, editors can provide the meta description of a page via the “Metadata” tab in the page properties.
+In a Scrivito-based app, editors can provide the meta description of a page via the page properties.
 To check if it’s empty or just a copy of the page title, add the following validation to the editing configuration of the Page class:

-In the validations array, attribute-based validations are represented as an array made up of the attribute name and the callback function.
+In the validations array, attribute-based validations are represented as an array made up of the attribute name, the callback function, and a severity level.
+See the API documentation for details.

 At least one image in articles